mlunnay/rust_trace/README.md

-A Raytracer implemented in rust to learn rust.
+Implementation of Ray Tracing in a Weekend and Ray Tracing: The Next Week to learn Rust.